ranizouaoui/E-Learning-Platform/README.md

 # E-Learning Platform

 ## Overview
+![Home Page](./Pictures/home.png)
 A responsive e-learning platform developed with **Next.js** and **Spring Boot** using **Tailwind CSS**.
-The platform supports multiple user roles: admin, teacher, and parent.
+The platform supports multiple user roles such as admin, teacher and parent.
 Parents can enroll their children and pay for live courses.
-![Home Page](./Pictures/home.png)

 ## Features
 - **Responsive Design**: Adapted for various devices (desktops, tablets, smartphones).